Flathead grey mullet: Cuisine

 The roe of this mullet is salted, dried, and compressed to make a specialty food across the world, such as Greek avgotaraho, Taiwanese Wuyutsu, Korean eoran, Japanese karasumi, Italian bottarga, French poutargue, Turkish Haviar and Egyptian batarekh.
 In Egypt, the fish itself is salted, dried, and pickled to make fesikh.

 On the coast of Northwest Florida and Alabama, this mullet, called the striped or black mullet, is often a specialty of seafood restaurants.
 Fried mullet is most popular, but smoked, baked, and canned mullet are also eaten.
 Local fishermen usually catch mullet in a castnet, though most use a land-based seine net.
 Mullet is a delicacy in this area and is most often consumed in the home.
-Mullet are usually filleted, and the remaining frames used for fish stock, used in chowders and stews.
+Mullet are usually filleted, and the remaining frames used for fish stock in chowders and stews.
 The mullet most commonly consumed in Florida however is the white mullet (Mugil curema), because its preference for cleaner water gives it a cleaner and less muddy taste.